a-m-a-nkumar/JOSSA/README.md

   npm start
 ```

-### Now, frontend is deployed on localhost:3000, now our app is ready to use
+### Now, frontend is deployed on localhost:3000, now our app is ready to use.